Benrobo/tymonial-app/README.md

 With little customization using the library, your feedback would be on set.

+> Please note.
+Due to inactivity within this application, `Tymonial` server is no longer `up` and `running`.
+Which means features offered by this application would no longer work.
+But, features can still be tested `locally` following the steps below.

 Follow the steps below in collecting feedbacks.

 ### Step 1